Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 percent of 51.6%.
 Considering that the overall win rate for Triple DPS is 44%, this is very good.
 Going back to our previous discussion, this makes sense because of the lack of forward pressure and being shoved back, losing mid control.

-Contrastly within the single support combination, Triple DPS performs the worst against support (melee), melee, melee.
+On the other hand, within this single support combination, Triple DPS performs the worst against support (melee), melee, melee.
 The way I see this working is they will aim to rush down the ranged champion in the Triple DPS team.
 Since they have no support, the ranged champion should not be able to survive.
-Since most Triple DPS comps contain at least one ranged, seeing a low win percentage for this is not surprising.
+Since most Triple DPS comps contain at least one ranged champion, seeing a low win percentage for this is not surprising.

 ## **How do Triple DPS commonly win rounds?**